department-of-veterans-affairs/vets-website/content/pages/vocational-rehab-and-employment/service-disabled/small-business-training.md

 [Apply for VR&amp;E Benefits](/vocational-rehab-and-employment/apply-vre/).

 If you qualify for VR&amp;E Benefits and develop a business plan, we'll review your plan and decide if self-employment and the proposed business are likely to succeed.
 If the answer is yes, we'll work with you to provide more support.

+**Note for currently active Servicemembers:** If you have a disability and you're currently in predischarge status, filing a claim before you separate from the military may help to speed up the claim decision process.
+[Learn more about filing a predischarge claim](/disability-benefits/apply/claim-types/predischarge-claim/).